-Sunday Morning Meditation is in-person at the Nagaloka Buddhist Center from 8:30-10am.
+Sunday Morning Meditation meets in-person at the Nagaloka Buddhist Center from 8:30-10am.

-The first hour of our practice is in the shrine room starting with saluting the shrine, followed by reciting the refuges and precepts (handout).
+The first hour of our practice is in the shrine room starting with honoring the three jewels (Buddha, Dharma, Sangha), followed by reciting the refuges and precepts (handout).

-Matt Holden and Tom Handel take turns leading the meditation.
-After the refuges and precepts, Matt or Tom give a short reading, followed by a 40-minute meditation.
+Subhramani, Matt, Tom, and others take turns leading the meditation.
+After the refuges and precepts, a short text is read aloud, followed by a 40-minute meditation.
 We alternate meditations each week between the mindfulness of breathing and the metta bhavana.
-We end our time in the shrine room by reciting the transference of merit and self-surrender.
+We usually end our time in the shrine room by reciting the transference of merit and self-surrender.

 The meditation will be followed by a short break for tea, coffee and snack before we regroup in the library for a half an hour of “Dharma talk” and discussion of our experience with the day’s meditation.